Members of Congress to Uber and Lyft: We want more info on sexual assaults

 Both Uber and Lyft have acknowledged the problem and say they're working to make their service safer.
 Uber launched several new safety features last month, including an in-app emergency 911 button and tougher driver screenings that require annual background checks.
 Both companies also offer real-time ride tracking and 24/7 customer support.

 Last week, in a major reversal of their policy, both Uber and Lyft announced they're dropping all arbitration agreements they had with riders, drivers and employees over individual claims of sexual assault or harassment.
 They also ended confidentiality provisions that prevented victims from speaking out.
-In addition, they promised to release -- for the first time -- data on sexual assaults that happen with their drivers.
+In addition, they promised to release -- for the first time -- data on sexual assaults.
 The companies said this data won't be available for several months.

 "This is an incredibly important issue, and we look forward to responding to the letter sent to us this morning," a Lyft spokesman said in an email.
 "We take this issue very seriously and work closely with law enforcement when appropriate."